 33.1 It is the responsibility of the shooter to be in the pits when called.
-Pullers scheduled for the first relay must be in the pits by 8:50AM.
+Pullers scheduled for the first relay must report to the pits immediately after being announced.

 33.2 Roll call will be taken at the beginning of each pit detail.